Deshan555/Baki/README.md

-# Baki - Task Management with GraphQL and Apollo Client/Server Project 🚀
+# Task Management with GraphQL and Apollo Client/Server Project 🚀

 ## My Journey into GraphQL 📖